Adams Conditioning and Likelihood Ratio Transfer Mediated Inference: Fallacies and single likelihood transfer based reasoning

 It is sometimes claimed that reliable reasoning in forensics necessarily requires the balancing of at least two scenario's.
 Likelihood ratio transfer represents the communication of an evaluation some form of comparison between two scenario's.
 Transferring a single likelihood ratio from MOE to TOF might be considered as a communication concerning merely a single scenario, which may be considered problematic for that reason.
 I will show that there is no such problem, at least not in principle.

 The grounds for rejecting one sided reporting of evidence reside in the fact that MOE is not supposed to know TOF's prior beliefs.
-For the prosecutor, however (below POC for pioneer of claims), it is acceptable to ask TOF about its prior beliefs and to seek common ground with TOF on that matter in advance of formulating a claim in the form of a strong belief in a hypothesis $H$, for instance asserting that a certain course of events took place in a certain manner.
-After having established common ground with TOF concerning shared beliefs.
+For the prosecutor, however, who I will refer to as POC for ``pioneer of claims'', it is acceptable to ask TOF about its prior beliefs and to seek common ground with TOF on that matter in advance of formulating a claim in the form of a strong belief in a hypothesis $H$, for instance asserting that a certain course of events took place in a certain manner.
+After having established common ground with TOF concerning shared beliefs joint reasoning may proceed.
 Here is an example.
+Because there are shared beliefs no subscripts are introduced.
+If a subscript (holder) to these subjective probabilities must be assigned then that will be TOF.